Local Government (Ireland) Act 1898: Poor law unions and sanitary districts

 In 1838 Ireland was divided into poor law unions (PLUs), each consisting of a geographical area based on a workhouse.
-The union boundaries did not correspond to those of any existing unit, and so many rurals lay in two or more counties.
-The unions were administered by Boards of Guardians.
+The union boundaries did not correspond to those of any existing unit, with many rural areas crossing into two or more counties.
+The unions were administered by boards of guardians.
 The boards were in part directly elected, with one guardian elected for each electoral division.

 With the growth of population a need to create authorities to administer public health and provide or regulate such services as sewerage, paving and water supply arose.
 The Public Health (Ireland) Act 1878 created sanitary districts, based on the system already existing in England and Wales.
 Larger towns (municipal boroughs and towns with commissioners under private acts or with a population of 6,000 or more) were created urban sanitary districts: the existing local council became the urban sanitary authority.
 The remainder of the country was divided into rural sanitary districts.
 These were identical in area to poor law unions (less any part in an urban sanitary district), and the rural sanitary authority consisted of the poor law guardians for the area.